MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-helpinfo.md

 Type: <b><a href="https://docs.microsoft.com/previous-versions/dd162805(v=vs.85)">POINT</a></b>

 The <a href="https://docs.microsoft.com/previous-versions/dd162805(v=vs.85)">POINT</a> structure that contains the screen coordinates of the mouse cursor.
-This is useful for providing Help based on the position of the mouse cursor.
+This is useful for providing help based on the position of the mouse cursor.